Ludwig Frank: Budget speeches

 Plenary debates on the annual budget proposals were among the most important responsibilities of the parliament, even under the empire.
 In 1912 Ludwig Frank was given the opportunity to lead for the SPD in the Reichstag budget debates.
 In his contributions Frank kept away from empty phrases conjuring up images of some future revolution, but he did spell out some necessary reforms.
-His wide-ranging speech on 15 February 1912 returned to the need for reform of the existing constituency boundaries which still disproportionately reduced the of the votes from working class electors in the densely populated urban districts.
+His wide-ranging speech on 15 February 1912 returned to the need for reform of the existing constituency boundaries which still disproportionately reduced the power of the votes from working class electors in the densely populated urban districts.
 He highlighted gaps in the framework of social welfare legislation inherited from Chancellor Bismarck, especially with regard to social insurance.
 Here he called for a reduction in the age threshold for receiving state pensions, and he also called for the introduction of a national system of unemployment insurance.
 Turing to the taxation system, he urged reductions in indirect taxation (on expenditure) and compensating increases in direct taxation (on income).

 In an early contribution on the 1913 budget, Frank addressed the Reichstag on 4 December 1912.
 He emphasized the cultural and organisational accomplishments of the workers and called for improvements in legislative and financial protection and support for them.

-Political reforms in Elsaß-Lothringen (Alsace-Lorraine)
+Political reforms in Alsace-Lorraine

-Most of Reichsland of Elsaß-Lothringen had been part of France between 1679 and 1871, and during the subsequent four decades had in many ways remained a semi-detached part of Germany.
-The was a perceived need, following unification, for the whole of Germany to move away from its federal structure, towards a centralised model closer to the system that seemed to have served France and Britain well for centuries, and with an arms-race across Europe gathering pace during the first decade of the twentieth century, tighter control was becoming a strategic priority.
+Most of the Imperial Territory of Alsace–Lorraine had been part of France between 1679 and 1871, and during the subsequent four decades had in many ways remained a semi-detached part of Germany.
+There was a perceived need, following unification, for the whole of Germany to move away from its federal structure, towards a centralised model closer to the system that seemed to have served France and Britain well for centuries, and with an arms-race across Europe gathering pace during the first decade of the twentieth century, tighter control was becoming a strategic priority.
 In 1911 the government's submission to the Reichstag of a draft constitution and electoral law provided a rare opportunity for the SPD parliamentary group to contribute to shaping elements of Germany's future constitutional structure.